robinssq/api-docs/docs/extensionuse.rst

 Step 5.
 Create your SmartLink
 -----------------------------

-  - Once you have created the SmartLink, its URL will be copied to your clipboard aautomatically and is ready for use.
+  - Once you have created the SmartLink, its URL will be copied to your clipboard automatically and is ready for use.
-  - Type the line you want to hyperlink in your CMS (e.g. “Shop Now”).
+  - Type the line you want to hyperlink in your CMS (e.g. "Shop Now").
   - Paste the SmartLink URL into your hyperlink.
 When you publish the article, the SmartLink will be live.

 .. image:: _static/extension_instructions/8.png